When Must Exposure Control Plans Be Updated

 |---|---|---|

-| Treating “review” as “update” | A review without action leaves the plan out of sync with reality. | |
+| Treating “review” as “update” | A review without action leaves the plan out of sync with reality.
+That's why | |

-| Failing to update vaccination status | Exposure risk changes when immunization offers lapse or new vaccines become available. | Map each role to specific tasks and exposure determinations, not just titles.
-On the flip side, |
+| Failing to update vaccination status | Exposure risk changes when immunization offers lapse or new vaccines become available. | Keep a decision log that records the options examined, rationale, and final choice.
+On top of that, |

-| Neglecting to align job titles with actual duties | A title change may not reflect new exposure levels, leading to missed training or PPE.
-That said, | |
+| Neglecting to align job titles with actual duties | A title change may not reflect new exposure levels, leading to missed training or PPE. | Maintain a living inventory that mirrors the plan’s PPE requirements. |

 The bottom line: a plan is only as good as its currency